 Isle of Man Decimal Proof (PF) and Diamond Finish (DF) Coins 1978 vs. 1980

-This topic mainly talks about Isle of Man proof decimal coins in base metal pre-1980.
+This topic, it is mainly going to talk about Isle of Man proof decimal coins in base metal pre-1980, for instance, a 1978 proof set.
 However, it covers 1981 diamond finish decimal coins.
-Obviously, it is due to the first £5 (crown-sized) coin in Britain decimalisation system.
-What is more, a 2017 50p commemorative coin struck at the Tower Mint will be a supportive point to this topic.
+The reason of mentioning the 1981 decimal diamond set, obviously, is due to the first £5 (crown-sized) coin in Britain decimalisation system on the island.
+What is more, a 2017 50p commemorative coin struck at the Tower Mint will be a supportive point to echo this topic.

 - 1978 Isle of Man Proof Decimal 8 Coins, mintage unknown

 The 1978 proof set contains coins from 1/2d (the smallest value coin) up to Crown, 8-coin with a Pobjoy Mint medallion.
 The most interesting thing is virenium £1 coin within the set.
 Also this Pound coin makes a huge achievement in Britain decimalisation history–the very 1st Pound coin, considering Great Britain Pound coin issued in 1983.
 The 1978 proof set issue limit is unknown, this is very typically and mysteriously things they love to do.
 I personally would say it is 1,000 sets (or less, this would be dependent on the demand variable and the proof set popularity variable in 1978).
 Why is 1,000 sets?
 Please see 1981 Diamond Finish decimal 8-coin with £5 and 1972-74 decimal 6-coin, they are all 1,000 sets each.